Model Three Bookshelf Speaker FAQs

 Both the Model Three and Model Five share KLH’s iconic acoustic suspension design, delivering precise, distortion-free sound.
 The key difference is size and application: the Model Three is a compact bookshelf speaker, ideal for smaller spaces, while the Model Five is a larger floorstanding speaker.
 Despite its smaller form, the Model Three offers powerful, room-filling sound and can be placed closer to walls—just like the Model Five—without compromising performance.
 Both models blend vintage styling with premium acoustics.

-The Model Three features an 8-inch woofer and dedicated midrange driver that work together to produce clean, balanced sound across all frequencies.
-Its acoustic suspension design ensures tight, accurate bass and smooth mid-to-high frequency response without coloration or distortion—even at high volumes.
-The result is exceptionally detailed audio that shines in music and dialogue alike.
+The Model Three uses an 8-inch woofer and a dedicated midrange driver to deliver a well-balanced sound across the frequency spectrum.
+Its acoustic suspension design helps produce tight, accurate bass and smooth mids and highs, even at higher volumes.
+This combination supports clear, detailed playback that works well for both music and dialogue.

 Is the Model Three a remake of a classic KLH speaker?

 Not exactly.
-While the Model Three draws aesthetic inspiration from KLH’s vintage heritage and complements the legendary Model Five, it was newly engineered in 2021.
-Designed from the ground up, the Model Three combines retro style with modern acoustic engineering to deliver a unique listening experience in the bookshelf speaker category.
+While the Model Three takes visual cues from KLH’s vintage designs and pairs nicely with the Model Five, it was newly developed in 2021.
+It’s a modern speaker built from the ground up, blending retro styling with updated acoustic engineering.

-What do the slant-riser base and attenuation switch do?
+What’s the purpose of the slant-riser base and attenuation switch?

-How is the Model Three different from other bookshelf speakers?
+How does the Model Three differ from other bookshelf speakers?